protoben/resume/resume.md

     + 802.11 / packet radio

-* I've worked on a number of [small projects](http://github.com/protoben) related to networking, cryptography, coding theory, and packet radio.
+* I've worked on a number of [small projects](http://github.com/protoben) related to networking, cryptography, coding theory, and packet radio

 Experience